- What does the industry say?

 In humans and dogs, these POPs are stored predominantly in blood and adipose (fat) tissue, and it’s highly likely that they are transmitted to puppies through the umbilical cord and maternal milk just as human infants are exposed to these chemicals (R, R).

-Chemicals such as dioxins not only cause cancers, they are also linked to reproductive problems and developmental problems, as well as immune system damage.
+Chemicals such as dioxins not only increase risk for certain cancers, they are also linked to reproductive problems and developmental problems, as well as immune system damage.
 This means that puppies and kittens are made more vulnerable to illness and disease even before they’re born.
+For more information, see the CDC Fact Sheet on Dioxins.

 Why dogs and cats face a higher risk of problems than humans